Core Partners of the PHOENIX Initiative

 Industries such as chemical, steel or cement are the backbone of the German economy.
 Whilst industry is a major producer of carbon emissions, it is also in need of carbon as a resource.
 CO2 valorisation offers a sustainable and reliable path to utilise CO2 as an alternative carbon raw material by interlinking previously unrelated industries and value chains.
 Though this can be achieved to a certain extend on national level, the full potential of these promising new technologies can only be reached by working together across Europe.
 Public-private partnership and interaction with all relevant stakeholders will be the key to success.more

-A more resource efficient production with further reduction of the carbon footprint of the chemical industry will rely on a mix of technology options including better utilisation of alternative carbon sources such as as CO2.
+A more resource efficient production with further reduction of the carbon footprint of the chemical industry will rely on a mix of technology options including the utilisation of alternative carbon sources such as as CO2.

 Many chemical companies have already invested in the development of technologies for the chemical valorisation of CO2.
-The utilisation of CO2, as an alternative feedstock would be a major technological transition for the chemical industry and would entail significant investments.more
+The utilisation of CO2, as an alternative feedstock would be a major technological transition for the chemical industry and will entail significant investments.more